 Authorized representatives of a Kentucky state child welfare agency if such agency presents to the District an official court order placing the student whose records are requested under the care and protection of said agency.
 The state welfare agency representative receiving such records must be authorized to access the child's case plan.

-School officials (such as teachers, instructional aides, administrators) and other service providers (such as contractors, consultants, and volunteers used by the District to perform institutional services and functions) having a legitimate educational interest in the information.
+School officials (such as teachers, instructional aides, administrators, including health or medical staff and law enforcement unit personnel) and other service providers (such as contractors, consultants, and volunteers used by the District to perform institutional services and functions) having a legitimate educational interest in the information.

 District and school officials/staff may only access student record information in which they have a legitimate educational interest.